FC Prishtina

-Football Club Prishtina (Klubi Futbollistik Prishtina, [ˈklubi futboɫisˈtik ˈpɾiʃtina]), commonly known as Prishtina, is a professional football club based in Prishtina, Kosovo.
-The club play in the Football Superleague of Kosovo, and is the most successful club in Kosovo.
-The club is also the only club in Kosovo to have never have been relegated from the league.
+Football Club Prishtina (Klubi Futbollistik Prishtina, [ˈklubi futboɫisˈtik ˈpɾiʃtina]), commonly known as Prishtina, is a professional football club based in Pristina, Kosovo.
+The club plays in the Kosovo Superleague.
+It is the most successful domestic club.

 History

 The club was founded in 1922 under the name Kosova.
-Later on their name changed to Proleter, Jedinstvo, Kosova and finally Prishtina.
+Later on their name changed to Proleter, Bashkimi, Kosova and finally Prishtina.

-1922–1926: Beginnings of FC Prishtina (Futboll Klub Kosova)
+1922–1926: Beginnings of FC Prishtina (Football Club Kosova)

-Football in Kosovo has been played and developed since 1919, shortly after the end of the First World War.
-Many demobilized soldiers and officers, as well as students studying at universities in France, Switzerland, Italy, Austria, England, Bucharest, Budapest, and elsewhere, began to return to their home countries.
-Thus, a student of Samerslen College Grenoble (France) brought the first soccer ball to Prishtina in 1919.
-This gift he had from a doctor where he came from.
+Football began to be played and developed in Kosovo shortly after the end of the First World War, around 1919.
+Many demobilized soldiers, officers, and students returning from universities in France, Switzerland, Italy, Austria, England, Bucharest, Budapest, and elsewhere brought with them an interest in the sport.
+One student from Samerslen College in Grenoble (France) is recorded as having brought the first football to Prishtina in 1919, a gift he had received from a doctor he had met there.